c2FmZQ/c2FmZQ/README.md

 network I/O).

-On a small device, e.g. a raspberry pi, it scales to a handful of concurrent users with a few thousand files each if metadata encryption is turned off, and still maintain a response time ~ 5 seconds depending on storage type.
+On a small device, e.g. a raspberry pi, it scales to a handful of concurrent users with a few thousand files each, and still maintain a response time ~ 5 seconds depending on storage type.

 ### How to run the server